certik/fortran90.org/src/faq.rst

 What is the advantage of using Fortran (as opposed to for example C/C++)?
 -------------------------------------------------------------------------

-First an informal, general answer.
-The key bottom line is: Fortran is *not* a general purpose language.
-Rather, it is built from the ground up to translate mathematics into simple, readable, and fast code -- straightforwardly maintainable by the gamut of scientists who actually produce/apply that mathematics.
-If that is the task at hand, it is the right tool for the job and, as right tools tend to do, can save enormous time and pain, with most excellent results in the end.
-If, however, mathematics is not the task, then almost certainly C++ will be much, much better.
+Fortran is built from the ground up to translate mathematics into simple, readable, and fast code – straightforwardly maintainable by the gamut of mathematicians, scientists, and engineers who actually produce/apply that mathematics.
+If that is the task at hand, it is the right tool for the job and, as right tools tend to do, can save enormous time and pain, with most excellent results.
+If, however, mathematics is not the main task, then almost certainly C/C++, or a host of other more general-purpose languages, will be much better.

 The design goals of the C++ language are
 (`citing <http://www2.research.att.com/~bs/C++0xFAQ.html#aims>`_